 Cameron Waters in 2017

 Maiden Supercars victory at Sandown 500 in 2017

 In 2017, Waters stayed in the #6 Ford Falcon.
 He was fourth in the first race at Adelaide and then again at Winton.
 In September, he scored his maiden Supercars Championship victory in the endurance race at Sandown Raceway, sharing the #6 Ford with Richie Stanaway.

 They were again on a podium in the first race of Gold Coast 600 event, finishing third in the classification of Pirtek Enduro Cup.
 Later in the season, Waters added one more podium at Pukekohe to finish seventh in the championship.

 For the 2018 Supercars season, the team changed a name to Tickford Racing but Waters stayed in the #6 Ford Falcon.
+He scored no wins or podiums to finish 16th in the points.
 In February 2018, he made a debut at Bathurst 12 Hour, driving a Mercedes-AMG GT3 for Strakka Racing.
 He finished seventh overall and third in A/ProAm class.